jpmatsci/Audio_Amp_no1/README.md

-This is my first audio amp based on a somewhat dated Motorola Document.
+his is my first audio amp based on a somewhat dated Motorola Document.
  -jpmatsci